rackerlabs/docs-cloud-databases/apidocs/dev-guide/api-operations/methods/post-convert-replication-setup-to-ha-version-accountid-instances.rst

    * By default the replication setup is asynchronous.
 But for an HA setup, the replication setup is changed to **semi-synchronous**.
    * While the source/replicas are being prepared for HA conversion, the instances switch to a ``CONVERT_TO_HA`` state.
+   * If a source/replica has automated backups enabled, the schedule will be converted to an HA group automated backup schedule with the source id set to the HA id.
+The day, hour, and minute settings will be the same as the source or replica schedule.
    * **Important**: Once the HA instance is ACTIVE, to be able to switch to using the HA cluster, use the new hostname with the appropriate port type to connect to the source/replicas as specified in the HA Group details.
 This hostname will remain